scott-the-programmer/terraform-provider-minikube/docs/resources/cluster.md

 # minikube_cluster (Resource)

-Used to create a minikube cluster on the current host
+Used to create a minikube cluster on the current host.
+You'll need to have a docker driver installed first (see the provider docs).

+You'll be able to spin up and manage clusters exclusively with terraform, mimicking the process of using a cloud managed k8s cluster such as AKS / EKS / LKS

 ## Example Usage